Healthdirect Free Australian health advice you can count on.

 • weight gain

-Some people find that these side effects improve as their body gets used to the medicine.
+You might find that these side effects improve as your body gets used to the medicine.

 When should I see my doctor?

-You should see your doctor if you have pain that continues despite lifestyle changes and pain relieving medicines.
+You should see your doctor if you have pain that continues despite lifestyle changes and medicines for nerve pain.

-If your doctor diagnoses you with nerve pain, they will discuss with you the best treatment options, including medicines.
-They may also refer you to a specialist neurologist, pain specialist or pain clinic who can help.
+If your doctor diagnoses you with nerve pain they may refer you to a specialist neurologist, pain specialist or pain clinic who can help.

 You can also ask your doctor or pharmacist about: